TBeijen/tbnl-hugo/content/post/2024-04-30-terrible-and-ansible-were-already-terrible-in-2016.md

 Terrible plan?

 > This is the first article of a series 'Stuff From The Past (SFTP)', for which I have got a number of topics lined up.
 Things I have created or should not have created.
-Things I have worked with or wish I didn not have.
+Things I have worked with or wish I did not have.
 How did those systems age?
 What can be learned?

 Author's note 1: This topic was at some random place in my blog topic list.
 But since a lot of people are suddenly making terrible jokes, there is no better moment than now.